 Handa is visited by over 5,000 people a year

-Handa is visited by over 5,000 people a year and that day was a busy day as we landed on the wonderful sandy beach sharing it with thirty-or-so others who were waiting for the ferry back to the mainland.
+Handa is visited by over 5,000 people a year.
+We landed on the wonderful sandy beach sharing it with thirty-or-so others who were waiting for the ferry back to the mainland.
 We did not hang around for long and we set off through the dunes to explore the rest of the island in peace.
-My plan was to run around the island so left the others and set off along the south shore to do a clockwise circumnavigation of Handa.
+My plan was to run around the island.
+Leaving the others is et off along the south shore to do a clockwise circumnavigation of Handa.
 I passed the wardens bothy and followed what was a very well-maintained path out towards the tops of the cliffs.
 Cliffs we had seen from below on the deck of Trade Winds.

 On the way I encountered several groups coming back in from their walk and making for the last ferry of the day.
-A ranger approached me asking if I was on the ferry, she was the sweeper making sure no-one would miss it and be left stranded on the island.
+A ranger approached me asking if I was on the ferry.
+She was the sweeper making sure no-one would be left stranded on the island.
 Assuring her I was on a yacht she set off looking to herd up any errant visitors.
-I did have smile to myself as to her enquiry and everyone else I had encountered that day had binoculars, small back packs and looked every part the ‘twitcher’ in their perfect paradise.
+I did have smile to myself as to her sincere enquiry.
+Everyone else I had encountered that day had binoculars, small back packs and looked every part the ‘twitcher’ in their perfect environment.
 As for me, I was in running shoes, shorts and sporting a bum bag.
 Not your archetypical twitcher.

 The path gave way to a ribbon of board walk that stretched and snaked its way across the grassland and on out of sight.
 I had never run on such a sound and long board walk!

-I stopped at what we had from the sea-view called window rock.
-The arched square gap in the cliff face was as impressive form inland as it had been from the seaward side.
+A stone arch we had christened from the yacht ‘rock-window was worth a detour.
+The arched square gap in the cliff face was as impressive from inland as it had been from the seaward side.